 - Defined benefit schemes (such as final salary schemes) where the income on retirement is effectively guaranteed.

 - Defined contribution (or money purchase) schemes where the income on retirement depends on factors such as stock market performance, the amount of money contributed and the level of fees payable.

 There are also certain 'hybrid' arrangements, for example 'cash balance' schemes, where employers offer some limited guarantees over levels of eventual income.

 A substantial and ever expanding body of legislation governs employers' pension arrangements.

 Pension contributions and benefits are influenced by HM Revenue & Customs limits.
 Further details and the latest figures are available from the HMRC (see the Useful contacts section below).

-One major recent development has been the implementation of 'auto-enrolment', requiring all employers to automatically enrol eligible workers into a qualifying workplace pension scheme (unless the worker chooses to opt out) to which the employer must contribute.
+All employers automatically enrol eligible workers into a qualifying workplace pension scheme (unless the worker chooses to opt out) to which the employer must contribute.

 Under auto-enrolment, jobholders may be enrolled into an existing occupational pension scheme if it meets or exceeds certain minimum requirements.